Cahuita Costa Rica Vibe

-Cahuita is located about a three-hour drive from San Jose on the Caribbean coast.
+Cahuita Costa Rica is located about a three-hour drive from San Jose on the Caribbean coast.
 We love this area because of the cool vibe and because it is a lot less touristy than the Pacific coast.
 Cahuita is a fairly small town, but it the perfect place to spend a few relaxing days.
-It’s got a really rasta vibe to it and you can find lots of aging hippie expats living here.
+It has a Rasta vibe to it and you can find lots of aging hippie expats living here.
 Don’t tell the rest of Costa Rica, but this is one of our top five spots in the country.
-Oh and be sure to go to the national park!
+Oh and be sure to go to the Cahuita national park!
 It’s the best.

-Now on to the rest of our Cahuita budget travel guide!
+Now on to the rest of our Cahuita Costa Rica travel guide!